-Feeling frigid because you’re getting error code 270 from your Lennox® furnace?
+Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 When your ignitor isn’t working, it’s safer to depend on our NATE-certified technicians.
-They’ve gone through important education, so you can rest easy knowing they’ll find out what’s creating the furnace error and will fix it to your contentment.
+They’ve gone through rigorous training, so you can rest easy knowing they’ll find out what’s creating the furnace error and will repair it to your satisfaction.

-We are confident in the quality of our furnace repair so much, we back it with a 100% Satisfaction Guarantee* for a year.
+We are confident in the quality of our furnace repair in Hillsborough so much, we back it with a 100% Satisfaction Guarantee* for a year.

 How a Furnace Ignitor Works

 This part ignites natural gas, which helps heat your house.